Hepatitis in children mystery still being investigated as cases rise

 What's puzzling scientists is that the most likely cause - adenovirus - doesn't normally make children seriously unwell.
 Passed from person to person via coughs and sneezes, it can cause colds, vomiting and diarrhoea.

-It's very unusual for adenovirus to be a cause of severe hepatitis in otherwise healthy children, but it has been circulating at high levels since the start of the year after virtually disappearing during the pandemic.
+However, it's very unusual for adenovirus to be a cause of severe hepatitis in otherwise healthy children, but it has been circulating at high levels since the start of the year after virtually disappearing during the pandemic.

 Genetic analysis of samples from some children has found a type of virus called AAV-2 - but it doesn't typically cause illness either, the report says.